Tuesday 27 October 2015

 A uniquely different man

-That Brian Sewell was not much honoured in his lifetime might be due to the fact that his was as non-conformist as they come, yet loyal to all his friends even when the friends became a pariah as how he stood by Anthony Blunt, men of such principled stance and integrity are few to come by today.
+That Brian Sewell was not much honoured in his lifetime might be because he was as non-conformist as they come, yet loyal to all his friends even when the friends became pariahs as how he stood by Anthony Blunt, men of such principled stance and integrity are few to come by today.

 Saturday 17 October 2015